~ Single Origin~ Ceremonial Grade Cacao ~ Origin: SPRINGS (Only)

 • 1 tsp of raw organic local honey.

-Pop into a Vitamix or blender for 2 to 3 mins until it's well mixed & frothy.
+Put all the ingredients into a Vitamix or blender for 2 to 3 minutes until it's well mixed & frothy.
 Pour into your favourite cup and sprinkle a few rose petals on top.
-Take a few mins to connect with the energy of the tree and feel gratitude for all the elements that have come together to make this magic happen.
-Journal or meditation is ideal after drinking and during.
-Also, dancing & yoga work beautifully too, as the high magnesium content will make your body feel supple and free-flowing.
+Take a few minutes to connect with the tree's energy and feel gratitude for all the elements that have made this magic happen.
+Journal of meditation is ideal after drinking and during.
+Also, dancing & yoga work beautifully, as the high magnesium content will make your body feel supple and free-flowing.

 With true ceremonial Cacao, every block is a bit different.
 That's because it's not tempered to standardize the appearance like in modern industrial chocolate.
 It's just ground and poured into a mould to solidify.
 All the swirls here are natural patterns from the cacao butter.
 None of it is removed like factories do to make cocoa or cacao powder.
 We offer Cacao as close as possible to the ancient traditional preparation.
 The Cacao must also be toasted over a wood fire, not heated in a modern oven.